What Is Return on Ad Spend (ROAS) and How is it Calculated?

 Improving Your ROAS

 Websites that use advertising banners often have a lower ROAS than desired and, as a result, they might consider pay per click or cost per action types of advertising instead.
-This can make a larger profit margin for the ROAS.
+This can generate a larger profit margin for the ROAS.
 The ROAS can also be used to track conversion rates—the higher the conversion rate, the higher the ROAS.

 There are quite a few free and paid services online that can assist businesses in tracking their ROAS.
 These services are critical because they allow companies to set achievable numbers and goals.
 Companies can also determine whether a particular ad campaign is working by using Google Adwords or similar services.